gregmarine/ByGregMarine.com/Blog/src/2024/03/15_writing-sunrises-bread-and-friendship.md

 Now that I live alone, I have found it easier to adjust my thinking to focus on what is best versus what I want in the moment.
 But I do so one small, sustainable change at a time.
 Today, it was baking bread...HAHAHA The other days this week, it has been taking the time to actually enjoy the sunrise!

 For the past few years, I have taken countless sunrise photos in my complex.
 But it wasn't until this week that I actually stopped and let the sunrise envelop me in its warm embrace.
 And today, I took a walk around the pond afterward.
 Will this small, sustainable change make it to the habit stage?
 I hope it does.
 Doing this after my prayer and Bible time has been an excellent transition into my work day.
 This will change as the sun rises earlier.
-So I may need to adjust my morning routine to compensate if I plan to continue experiences the sunrise on pleasant weather days...hehehe
+So I may need to adjust my morning routine to compensate if I plan to continue experiencing the sunrise on pleasant weather days...hehehe

 With this being my birth month, I get emails from restaurants offering me *free* stuff if I come in and buy a regular entree.
 One of them was Olive Garden and they offered me a *free* dessert with the purchase of an adult entree.
 Today, I decided I would take them up on their offer and had lunch there.
 For my entree, I went with the salmon and broccoli.
 I added a side of spaghetti because I also wanted a little pasta...hehehe Instead of a salad, I went with a bowl of their minestrone.
 And, of course, breadsticks...LOL

 For the dessert I settled in on tiramisu; which is actually why I wanted to go there in the first place.
 I absolute love tiramisu...in it's various forms.

+The bread turned out fantastic!
+It is a little spicy from the hatch green chili.
+The cheddar adds a nice savory texture and flavor.
+Overall, a very successful bake.
+I'm looking forward to enjoy it over the next few days!

+This weekend is looking to be a great one.
+There are so many things to look forward to.
+It will be a nice way to end this happy week and begin a new one!
+Perhaps I'll have a great deal to talk about throughout and at the conclusion of the weekend...hehehe

+Oh!
+Chérie received her copy of the devotional we'll be doing.
+I don't recall if I've mentioned we will be doing a devotional.
+We will discuss it on our Zoom call tomorrow.
+I can't wait to see her again.
+She has been such a blessing.
+I cannot thank God enough for her.
+And I cannot thank her enough!
+She has been talking about friendship quite a bit lately.
+I appreciate our friendship just as much as she does.

+She wrote a poem about our friendship.
+I printed it out and I plan to find a way to frame and display it.
+I also printed out a photo of her to include with the poem.
+It is something a cherish quite a bit.

+I'm looking forward to how God makes us grow.
+We can plant the seeds and water it.
+But He is the one who makes it grow.
+I'm beyond grateful for what He is doing in our lives; both separately and in our friendship.
+Thank you, Chérie, for being a true friend.